 Aberdeen Women's Alliance (AWA) is the consultative forum for women who live or work in the city, established to ensure two way dialogue between the Council and the women in the city.

 Women individuals and members of women's and community groups are invited to become members.
 We welcome men who support the principles of the Aberdeen Women's Alliance.

-They all take place on Monday evenings at 5:45 pm in the Town House, Broad Street and are open to all AWA Members.
+Lead Group Meetings will take place on Tuesday evenings at 5.30pm in the Town House, Broad Street and are open to all AWA members.

 Dependent care expenses and public transport costs are available.

-For further information about becoming a member or about our meetings please contact Sandra Bruce on 01224 523039 or email: email@example.com
+For further information about becoming a member or about our meetings please contact Norma Grant by email: firstname.lastname@example.org

 Back to the Equality and Diversity home page.

 This page contains links to PDF documents.
 These documents can be opened using Adobe Reader which is free to download from the Adobe website.